 OK, given we can already monitor anything that Kubernetes is running, how do we know when it’s time to set up a new team?
 Enter Kubewatcher.

-By using Kubernetes annotations, the user can decorate Kubernetes namespaces, deployments, and services with configuration that will be recognized by the script.
-As the annotations appear or change, Kubewatcher understands these decorations, tracks their changes, and applies them to Sysdig Cloud by using the Sysdig Cloud Python API./
+By using Kubernetes annotations, the user can decorate Kubernetes namespaces, deployments, and services with configurations that will be recognized by the script.
+As the annotations appear or change, Kubewatcher understands these decorations, tracks their changes, and applies them to Sysdig Cloud by using the Sysdig Cloud Python API.

 Kubewatcher is pretty simple, with just a few configurable parameters in kubewatcher.yaml: